 The research reveals that regional Victorian residents are more likely to drive under the influence of drugs and alcohol, to drive fatigued and not wear a seatbelt.
 One in two regional drivers admitted to speeding, using their mobile phone or driving while distracted, even with children in the car.

 With 105 drivers losing their lives on regional Victorian roads to date this year, compared to 61 last year, police have expressed they are "frustrated" with driver attitudes.

-He said people feel they have a right to a license, but really, it is a privilege and as it can be dangerous, people need to concentrate 100 per cent of the time.
+He said people feel they have a right to a licence, but really, it is a privilege.
+As driving can be dangerous, he said people need to concentrate 100 per cent of the time.

 The halo effect resulting from drivers seeing a police presence has been proven to decrease offending and so police are continuing to increase their presence on the roads.

 Related coverage: Community actions aims to reduce state's road toll